BIWFC Europe will carry out the Institute’s general mission, purpose and goals beyond the United States, increasing our international presence.

 The BIWFC Europe office will carry out the Institute’s general mission, purpose and goals focusing on promoting fertility control through knowledge exchange and stakeholder and public engagement.
 BIWFC Europe will act as a catalyst for the activities of the BIWFC Headquarters and offer a fulcrum from which many initiatives could be carried out.

 Overseeing these initiatives will be Dr. Giovanna Massei, BIWFC Europe’s new director.
-Dr. Massei has worked in wildlife management for 30 years with 17 years in fertility control research.
+Dr. Massei has worked in wildlife management for 30 years with 20 years in fertility control research.
 In addition, she has served on the BIWFC Advisory Board for several years.
-Dr. Massei currently serves as Senior Ecologist, at the National Wildlife Management Centre of the Animal and Plant Health Agency (APHA), UK.
-She will continue her work with APHA while also serving as the BIWFC Europe Director.
+Dr. Massei currently serves as Senior Research Fello at the University of York.
+She will continue her work at the university while also serving as the BIWFC Europe Director.

 “Giovanna has experience in wildlife fertility control with a large number of species, ranging from squirrels to buffalos, in a wide spectrum of contexts and countries,” explained Stephanie Boyles Griffin, BIWFC Science and Policy Director.
 “She has experience in applied research aimed at delivering tools and solutions to mitigate human-wildlife conflicts and at translating science into practical applications.
 In addition,” Boyles Griffin continued, “Giovanna has been an extremely active advisory board member and has an established relationship with BIWFC and its staff.”